schulkinator/memorymanager/README.md

 ![MemoryManager_toplevel](https://user-images.githubusercontent.com/14068824/113484457-37903880-945d-11eb-985c-90c3fa4584df.png)

 Here is a detailed view of a single arena example.
 Notice that the whole block is one contiguous chunk of memory, including the header.
 Each arena has a specific capacity based on the cell size it contains.
 All cells in an arena are the same size.
-The capacity is determined based on the maximum arena size and the cell size.
-The capacity can be no larger than 64 cells however, just so that we can track occupancy in a single 64 bit integer bitfield.
+The cell capacity is determined based on the maximum arena size and the cell size.
+The cell capacity can be no larger than 64 cells, just so that we can track occupancy in a single 64 bit integer bitfield.

 ![MemoryManager_arena](https://user-images.githubusercontent.com/14068824/113484861-6ad3c700-945f-11eb-94d8-a7506e147a63.png)